A3Bagged/Creality-K1/Led Bars/README.md

 ## Coding.
 ### 1. Installing WLED
 I won't take you through the whole process, if it's your first time i recommend Looking up a video on Youtube on how to install WLED to an ESP32.
-Hook up your ESP32 to your computer by USB and next go to [Install WLED](https://install.wled.me) and install WLEd to your ESP32.
+Hook up your ESP32 to your computer by USB and next go to [Install WLED](https://install.wled.me) and install WLED to your ESP32.
 No need to make presets just yet.

 ---